KokkinosThanos/The-Solar-System/README.md

 -----------------------------

 The real-time GraphQL playground at https://solar-system.kokkinos-thanos.com/graphql.
-This application is dockerised, as you clone it you can test it localy.
+This application is dockerised, as you clone it you can test it locally.